 Post-Nuptial Agreements Must Comply with Standards of Fairness

-In Michigan, post-nuptial agreements are similar to prenuptial agreements, in that they set forth an agreement between spouses as to their respective property rights in their collective marital property.
-The difference is that a post-nuptial agreement is contemplated and executed by the husband and wife after the wedding and during the marriage.
+Post-nuptial agreements are similar to prenuptial agreements, in that they set forth an agreement between spouses as to their respective property rights in their collective marital property.
+The difference is that a postnuptial agreement is contemplated and executed by the husband and wife after the wedding and during the marriage.
 These types of agreements are generally enforceable in Michigan if certain requirements are met.
 Namely, these requirements include:

 Pursuant to Lentz v Lentz, 271 Mich App 465 (2006), and Wright v Wright, 279 Mich App 291 (2008), agreements entered into after the parties have separated, but prior to filing for divorce, face much stricter scrutiny from the Courts in terms of enforceability.
 However, even if the agreement was executed after the parties have separated, the Courts may find such an agreement enforceable if it complies with the standards of fairness.